rebcabin/colliding-pucks/README.md

 * This is a demo for a talk .
 It has many ugly hacks and intentional shortcuts.
   I documented them meticulously with "TODO," but certainly missed some.
 It does not quite rise to the level of "proof of concept," and certainly not to "prototype."
-However, there is nothing fundamental in the way of improving it gradually to those levels, the queuing discipline being sound as I believe.
+However, there is nothing fundamental to prevent improving it gradually to those levels, the queuing discipline being sound as I believe.

 * Cancellation is not tested because this is not distributed.

-* xxx fixed xxx
-  [There is a momentum leak of unknown cause.
-The simulation eventually slows down (in simulation time) and the next event is scheduled infinitely far in the virtual future, causing premature termination.
-I'm working on it.]

-  This was resolved and led to a bug with eager cancellation (work in progress).

 * This uses eager cancellation (it's just a demo at this point).
 Lazy cancellation is necessary for good performance.

-* A better method is to have table regions coordinate all events.
-I intend to get there some day.
+* Table regions must coordinate all events.
+That is work-in-progress.
+The old master branch attempted to have pucks schedule their own collisions.
+That was fine for a demo, but, in fact, has so many problems that it must be abandoned.

 * Use ROSS from Rensselaer (http://carothersc.github.io/ROSS/,
   https://github.com/carothersc/ROSS) for real work with Time Warp.